randolf-scholz/tsdm/CONTRIBUTING.md

 git commit -m '#42: Add useful new feature that does this.'
 ```

-### 9. Push changes in the branch to your forked repository on GitHub.
+### 9. Push changes in the branch to your forked repository on GitHub

 ```bash
 git push origin feature-xyz